 One of the most important aspects of debt management is knowing when you’re getting into too much debt.
 Women often do not realize that they’re in too deep until their debt has become completely unmanageable, making it much more difficult to get back on track.

 By recognizing when debt levels are getting too high, you can retain control of your finances.
 Early signs that you’re getting into too much debt include the following:

 - You are having trouble making your minimum monthly payments.

 - You use credit cards to buy everyday necessities, without paying the balance in full each month.

 - Your total charges each month add up to more than your total payments.

 - You are approaching your credit limit.

 By recognizing the early signs of debt overload and paying debt off as quickly as possible, you could regain control over your finances before you know it.
-Really important as we get older to be able to have the retirement that we can enjoy.
+Really important when we are younger in order to live life as we want.
+Also important as we get older to be able to have the retirement that we can enjoy.